 1. Please contact internationalgroup@pgcc.edu to begin the application process.

-2. Email the documents listed below as a complete packet for consideration to internationalgroup@pgcc.edu or submit them in person or via mail to: Records and Registration, International (F-1) Admission, 301 Largo Road, Largo, MD, Bladen Hall, Room 126.
+2. Email the following documents as a complete packet for consideration to internationalgroup@pgcc.edu or submit them in person or via mail to: Records and Registration, International (F-1) Admission, 301 Largo Road, Largo MD, Bladen Hall, Room 126.

 • Image and date page of a valid visa.